Event Notifications

 3. Non-Retry: Events do not undergo a retry process - once sent, it will not retry if the downstream service is not available.
 In the event of merchant downtime, reconciliation can be performed using data exports or Bento APIs.

 4. Unordered: No guarantees are given for the ordering of events that will be sent, even within topics for the same resource.
 A created event may be sent after an updated event, for example.
-The emittedAt meta field can be used to order or disregard messages within your systems.
+The recordtime/emittedAt meta field can be used to order or disregard messages within your systems.

 Event Format